 Recipe for Manure or Compost “Tea”

-You can make an excellent liquid fertilizer from your own compost or from manure.
-This “tea” is also a good way to use fresh manure that is too hot to put on your garden.
+You can make an excellent liquid fertilizer from your compost or manure.
+This “tea” is also good for using fresh manure that is too hot to put in your garden.

 - Fill a five-gallon bucket halfway with manure or rich compost, then add water to the top.

-- Cover with lid or fine screen to keep mosquitoes out.
+- Cover with a lid or fine screen to keep mosquitoes out.

 - Add more water to the bucket and let it continue to steep, or return the solids to the compost pile, or use them in your garden.